husamuel/Minishell/README.md

 ## Acknowledgments

-This project was crafted by Rafaela Bustamante and Raphael dos Santos Esteves, cadets at 42 São Paulo.
-It’s a testament to collaboration, perseverance, and the joy of learning.
+This project was crafted by Hugo Leonor and  [Georgii Tretiakov](https://github.com/gtretiak), cadets at 42 Porto It’s a testament to collaboration, perseverance, and the joy of learning.

 Enjoy your shell adventure with Minishell! 🐚